martin-ger/esp_wifi_repeater/README.md

 - _prefix_path_/response: The router publishes on this topic the command line output (mask: 0x0001)

 If you now want the router to publish e.g. only Vdd, its IP, and the command line output, set the mqtt_mask to 0x0001 | 0x0002 | 0x0040 (= "set mqtt_mask 0043").

+# MQTT VPN Support (experimental)
+The esp_wifi_repeater now includes support for an MQTT VPN.
+The idea is, that all devices that can reach a certain MQTT broker (even behind another NAT router) can have direct IP connectivity.
+With MQTT VPN enabled you can e.g. telnet into and configure an esp_wifi_repeater behind several levels of NAT using the corresponding Linux tool from: https://github.com/martin-ger/MQTT_VPN

+This is how it works: When the esp_wifi_repeater is configured to connect to an MQTT broker (see section above) and you have switched on the MQTT_IP compile option in "user_config.h", it will create a new network interface called "mq0".
+All IP traffic routed through this interface is encapsulated into an MQTT message and published to the broker using the topic "mqttip/[dest addr]".
+For the way back the esp_wifi_repeater subscribes for the topic "mqttip/[own ip addr]".
+Now the MQTT broker acts as virtual LAN that distributes the IP packets from the senders to the subscribed receivers.

+You can configure the MQTT VPN interface:
+- set mqttif_enable [0|1]: enables/disables the MQTT VPN interface mq0 (default: 0 - disabled)
+- set mqttif_ip _ip-addr_: sets a static IP address for the MQTT VPN interface
+- set mqttif_netmask _netmask_: sets a static netmask for the MQTT VPN interface
+- set mqttif_gw _gw-addr_: sets a static gateway address for the MQTT VPN interface

+All MQTT VPN settings are only effective after "save" and "reset".

 # ENC28J60 Ethernet Support
 The esp_wifi_repeater now includes support for an ENC28J60 Ethernet NIC connected via SPI (Thanks to Andrew Kroll https://github.com/xxxajk for his great work on getting right), if you switch on the HAVE_ENC28J60 compile option in "user_config.h".
 The Ethernet interface will support about 1 Mbps when the ESP is running an 160 MHz.
 Switching the AP interface on and using the Ethernet as uplink will turn the esp_wifi_repeater into a cheap AP for WiFi devices (e.g. other ESPs).